 - Console table: Unfortunately no longer available from Target, but here are some similar options.
 For reference, ours is 36″ width x 14″ depth x 30″ height.

 Here is the space in relation to our breakfast table!
 This whole area feels more intentional now, and I have something pretty to look at during the 10 snack breaks we seem to take each day 😉

-If you’ve been following along on Instagram, you’ll know that I actually just replaced our white curtains with pinch pleats from Amazon (color: grey beige, unlined)!
-Blog post coming soon but here is a sneak peek that also shows another purpose for this table: a central spot for our Echo.
+If you’ve been following along on Instagram, you’ll know that I actually just replaced our white curtains with pinch pleat drapes from Amazon!
+This photo also shows another purpose for the console table: a central location for our Echo.

 What do you think friends?
 What awkward spaces do you have in your home (or am I the only one?!).
 Stay tuned for a living room update coming soon!
 Xo,